yugjadvani-dev/devinsight/src/content/blog/how-to-integrate-giscus-comments.md

 </Layout>
 ```

 And it's done!
-You have successfully integrated comments in _AstroPaper_!
+You have successfully integrated comments in _DevInsight_!

 ## React component with light/dark theme

 The embedded script tag in the layout is quite static, with the _Giscus_ configuration, including `theme`, hardcoded into the layout.
-Given that _AstroPaper_ features a light/dark theme toggle, it would be nice for the comments to seamlessly transition between light and dark themes along with the rest of the site.
+Given that _DevInsight_ features a light/dark theme toggle, it would be nice for the comments to seamlessly transition between light and dark themes along with the rest of the site.
 To achieve this, a more sophisticated approach to embedding _Giscus_ is required.

 Firstly, we are going to install the [React component](https://www.npmjs.com/package/@giscus/react) for _Giscus_: